AmphibianDev/file-wallet/readme.md

 ## Rewards for Contributions

-Thanks to the Tron community for awarding me 4th place at their Hackathon: HackaTRON S6.
-I have decided to put a portion of the prize, amounting to $4000, as rewards for contributions to the project.
-Payments will be made in the cryptocurrency of your choice, and the prize amounts will be decided by me, AmphibianDev, through a fair process based on the impact of your contributions to the project.
+I am grateful to the Tron community for awarding me 4th place at HackaTRON S6.
+I have allocated $4,000 of the prize as rewards for contributions to the project.
+Rewards will be distributed in the cryptocurrency of your choice, with amounts determined by the impact of your contribution.
+Payments will be fairly decided by me, AmphibianDev.

 #### Rough Guidelines for Prize Amounts:

 - **Minor Bugs:** $50 - $100
 - **Major Bugs:** $200 - $500
-- **Critical Vulnerabilities:** $1000 - $2000
+- **Critical Vulnerabilities:** $1,000 - $3,000
 - **Code Improvements and Features:** $100 - $500

 **Note**: Don't forget, I am new to everything (GitHub, Git, Web Development, Hackathons, Rewards, etc.) I am learning on the way, please be patient with me.
 "When you start to walk on the way, the way appears"